 Blue Card/National Account Issues

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices may not be considered investigational.
 FDA-approved devices may be assessed on the basis of their medical necessity.

-Assessment of a diagnostic technology typically focuses on 3 parameters: 1) technical performance; 2) diagnostic performance (sensitivity, specificity, and positive and negative predictive value) in appropriate populations of patients; and 3) demonstration that the diagnostic information can be used to improve patient outcomes.
-This evaluation will focus on the technical performance of NC-stat, the first automated nerve conduction test device to be marketed, and its reported performance in diagnosing patients (validity) with suspected deficits of neuronal transmission (e.g., diabetic neuropathy, carpal tunnel syndrome (CTS), and lumbosacral radiculopathy).
+Assessment of a diagnostic technology typically focuses on 3 domains: (1) technical performance; (2) diagnostic performance (sensitivity, specificity, positive and negative predictive value) in appropriate populations of patients; and (3) demonstration that the diagnostic information can be used to improve patient outcomes.
+This evaluation will focus on the technical performance of NC-stat®, the first automated nerve conduction test device to be marketed, and its reported performance in diagnosing patients (validity) with suspected deficits of neuronal transmission (eg, diabetic neuropathy, carpal tunnel syndrome [CTS], lumbosacral radiculopathy).

-Technical performance of a device is typically assessed with 2 types of studies, those that compare test measurements with a gold standard and those that compare results taken with the same device on different occasions (test-retest).
-The gold standard for nerve conduction testing is the electrophysiologic nerve conduction study (NCS) combined with needle electromyography (EMG).
+Technical performance of a device is typically assessed with 2 types of studies, those that compare test measurements with a criterion standard and those that compare results taken with the same device on different occasions (test-retest).
+The criterion standard for nerve conduction testing is the electrophysiologic nerve conduction study (NCS) combined with needle electromyography (EMG).
 Several studies have assessed the reliability and validity of NC-stat when used by personnel trained in electrophysiology.
-These studies, the majority of which are company-sponsored, are described below.
+These studies, most of which are company-sponsored, are described next.